tailscale/terraform-provider-tailscale/docs/index.md

 - `api_key` (String, Sensitive) The API key to use for authenticating requests to the API.
 Can be set via the TAILSCALE_API_KEY environment variable.
 Conflicts with 'oauth_client_id' and 'oauth_client_secret'.
 - `base_url` (String) The base URL of the Tailscale API.
 Defaults to https://api.tailscale.com.
 Can be set via the TAILSCALE_BASE_URL environment variable.
 - `oauth_client_id` (String) The OAuth application's ID when using OAuth client credentials.
-Can be set via the OAUTH_CLIENT_ID environment variable.
+Can be set via the TAILSCALE_OAUTH_CLIENT_ID environment variable.
 Both 'oauth_client_id' and 'oauth_client_secret' must be set.
 Conflicts with 'api_key'.
 - `oauth_client_secret` (String, Sensitive) The OAuth application's secret when using OAuth client credentials.
-Can be set via the OAUTH_CLIENT_SECRET environment variable.
+Can be set via the TAILSCALE_OAUTH_CLIENT_SECRET environment variable.
 Both 'oauth_client_id' and 'oauth_client_secret' must be set.
 Conflicts with 'api_key'.
 - `scopes` (List of String) The OAuth 2.0 scopes to request when for the access token generated using the supplied OAuth client credentials.
 See https://tailscale.com/kb/1215/oauth-clients/#scopes for available scopes.
 Only valid when both 'oauth_client_id' and 'oauth_client_secret' are set.
 - `tailnet` (String) The organization name of the Tailnet in which to perform actions.
 Can be set via the TAILSCALE_TAILNET environment variable.
 - `user_agent` (String) User-Agent header for API requests.